Dir: Francis Ford Coppola

 Things take hold in Cuba, in a story meant to mirror that of a true Mafia event, The character of Hyman Roth, played by acting legend Lee Strasberg, is painfully obvious in its basis upon famous Jewish mobster Meyer Lansky.
 A capable but mute bodyguard accompanies Michael everywhere as he weaves around finding out who betrayed them, who paid them too, and how to come out on top in both the long term and in the Cuban deal

-As happened in real life, history decides the latter as Cuba collapses under Bautista as Fidel Castro takes power and throws the Mafia out., The traitor is revealed and Michael must act, but how he acts will be determined by actions he must control.
-Back home a wronged subordinate, manipulated by Michael's enemies, turns government witness to a senate committee (once again drawing from an event of recent history).
-Michael must also outwit the US Senate, treachery is everywhere and duplicity is lurking.
+As happened in real life, history decides the latter.
+Cuba collapses under Bautista as Fidel Castro takes power and throws the Mafia out.
+The traitor revealed, Michael must act, but his fate will be determined by actions he knows he must gain control of.
+Otherwise his enemies will attack.
+Back home, a wronged subordinate, manipulated by Michael's enemies, turns government witness and a grand jury convenes.
+Michael must now also outwit the US Senate, treachery is multiplying and duplicity is lurking.

 Michael uses his wit and cunning with typical aplomb to outwit and crush his enemies at a cost of maybe losing his family.
-His main betrayal coming from a source that troubles him for the rest of is life.
+Betrayals and repercussions will trouble him for the rest of his life.
 He remains at the top and yet it is at a terrible cost.

 As all this happens, the second unit story evolves.
 Young Vito played in breathless mystery by a spellbinding pre-embarrassment Robert DeNiro in post-WWI New York.
 For you young-'uns who see Bad Grandpa, Meet the Fockers, and Joker, you may wonder why he is so revered, and it is a good question.
 The answer, is probably more than anywhere else, evident here.

-A young Vito, a grocery boy, is made unemployed by a Black-Hand (a particularly ferocious offshoot of the mafia) operatives and thus christened into the crime world by that often-occurring phenom in these movies, the life-changing chance encounter.
-This time is with a jolly but lethal neighbourhood tough called Clemenza.
+Young Vito, a grocery boy, is made unemployed by a Black-Hand (a particularly ferocious offshoot of the mafia) operative and thus christened into the crime world by that often-occurring phenom in these movies, the life-changing chance encounter.
+This time is with a jolly but lethal neighbourhood tough, Clemenza (Bruno Kirby).
 From here he rises, using his quiet viper-like strength and ability to listen and not react.
 He rises to the top of New York and returns to his home of Sicily to repay those who forced him out.
 If anyone has not seen it, they should check the deleted scenes on YouTube for a more detailed explanation.

 The two parallels play together perfectly.
 The rolling camerawork of following young Vito across the rooftops of Little Italy as he pursues his quarry, interspersed with pyrotechnics and scenery from the Saint Genarro festival is something to behold.
 It shows that panoramic shots do not need to have half of Montana in the background and can even be poorly lit.
 All of the scenes of this section are dim and rather dusky and shot at close quarters.
 This is to express the claustrophobic nature of railway cold-water flats and tenement rows in early 20th-century New York.
 Somehow though, it has an epic feel too.
 In fairness, the cinematography of part II is way superior to the first installment, but that is possibly the way it is meant to be.
 The way a young colt of an experienced stud racehorse will have speed and strength its parents didn't, but all are remembered as fondly.